bluetuith-org/haraltd/README.md

 # haraltd
-A daemon and command-line tool to use Bluetooth Classic features on Windows.<br />
+A daemon and command-line tool to use Bluetooth Classic features.<br />
 Part of the cross-platform work for the [bluetuith](https://github.com/darkhz/bluetuith) project.

 This is alpha-grade software.